 Finally, the Pamphlet also introduced the entire line of Tomy peripherals, the major members of which (expansion box, disk drive, printer, etc.) turned out to be utter vapourware.
 In fact, the Pamphlet is the only place where high quality pictures of these particular doomed accessories can be seen, as there appears to be no evidence that they were introduced in Japan for the Pyuuta series.

-Everything that is mentioned in the Purcell Pamphlet also has an entry in the Incomplete Catalogue.
+Everything that is mentioned in the Purcell Pamphlet also has an entry in the Tomy Tutor Catalogue.

 "Now you can help your kids make their leap into the computer age.